sahilkhose/sahilkhose.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hello, I'm a second-year MSCS student at **Georgia Tech** specializing in Machine Learning.
+Hello, I'm a second-year MSCS student (incoming Ph.D. student) at **Georgia Tech** specializing in Machine Learning.
 I am working on assessing the synthetic-to-real generalization of vision modules for aerial imagery under the guidance of [Prof. Judy Hoffman.](https://faculty.cc.gatech.edu/~judy/)
 <br>

 In Spring 2023, I worked at the NerDS (Neural Data Science) Lab at Georgia Tech under the guidance of Prof. Eva Dyer and Ran Liu.
 We worked on solving domain-shifting issues in domain generalization by utilizing sample-to-sample relationships.